 Partnering With Vericel

 Vericel Corporation is dedicated to the development of autologous (patient’s own) cell therapies for the treatment of patients with severe diseases and conditions.
-Vericel markets two autologous cell therapy products in the United States.
-Carticel® (autologous cultured chondrocytes) is an autologous chondrocyte implant for the treatment of articular cartilage defects in the knee.
+Vericel markets three autologous cell therapy products in the United States.
+MACI® (autologous cultured chondrocytes on porcine collagen membrane) is a third generation autologous chondrocyte implant for the treatment of cartilage defects in the knee.
+Carticel® (autologous cultured chondrocytes) is an autologous chondrocyte implant for the repair of symptomatic cartilage defects of the femoral condyle (medial, lateral or trochlea).
 Epicel® (cultured epidermal autografts) is a permanent skin replacement for full thickness burns greater than or equal to 30% of total body surface area.
-Vericel is also developing 2 additional cell therapies.
-MACI is a third generation autologous chondrocyte implant for the treatment of cartilage defects in the knee, currently under review at the FDA to achieve a Biologics License Approval.
-Ixmyelocel-T is a multicellular therapy for the treatment of advanced heart failure due to ischemic dilated cardiomyopathy (DCM).
+Vericel is also developing 1 additional cell therapy treatment, Ixmyelocel-T. Ixmyelocel-T is a multicellular therapy for the treatment of advanced heart failure due to ischemic dilated cardiomyopathy (DCM).
 In a Phase 2b clinical trial, results showed that patients who received ixmyelocel‑T had a 37% reduction in cardiac events at 12 months compared with placebo (composite endpoint of cardiac events: all-cause death, cardiovascular hospitalizations, and unplanned outpatient and emergency room interventions to treat acute decompensated heart failure).

 Vericel uses rigorous scientific methods to develop novel therapies for the treatment of patients with autologous (patient’s own) cells.
 In addition, personal integrity, team work, collaboration, and innovative technology are the foundations of our work.
 We seek to practice transparency in our clinical trials and research, in our relationships with each other, our patients, and the investors who support us.
 At this time Vericel is considering options for licensing and distribution of MACI and Epicel in various geographic regions outside of the United States.
 Furthermore, Vericel is evaluating partnerships for the development and global approval of ixmyelocel-T.